DC Universe (franchise): Supergirl (2026)

+Milly Alcock headlines Supergirl after debuting in Superman.

-Described by Gunn as "a big science fiction epic film" and a "beautiful, star-spanning tale", the film contrasts the jaded character Kara Zor-El / Supergirl, who was raised on a chunk of the destroyed planet Krypton and watched everyone around her die, with her cousin Superman who was raised on Earth by loving parents.
+Described by Gunn as "a big science fiction epic film" and a "beautiful, star-spanning tale", the film contrasts the jaded character Kara Zor-El / Supergirl, who was raised on a chunk of the destroyed planet Krypton and watched everyone around her die, with her cousin Superman, who was raised on Earth by loving parents.

 When Gunn and Safran unveiled their initial DCU slate in January 2023 they included a film adaptation of the comic book miniseries Supergirl: Woman of Tomorrow (2021–22) by Tom King and Bilquis Evely.
 In November 2023, Ana Nogueira was revealed to be writing the screenplay, and Milly Alcock was cast as Supergirl in January 2024, to debut in Superman.
 Craig Gillespie entered talks to direct the film in April 2024, and was confirmed as director the next month.
 Filming took place from mid-January to mid-May 2025 at Warner Bros.
 Studios Leavesden and London in England, and Scotland.
 The title was shortened by June 2025.
-Supergirl is scheduled to be released on June 26, 2026.
+Supergirl premiered on June 22, 2026, and was released on June 26.

-Jason Momoa will portray Lobo in the film, after previously playing Aquaman in the DCEU.
+Supergirl takes place after the events of Superman, with Corenswet reprising his role as Superman.
+Jason Momoa portrays Lobo in the film, after previously playing Aquaman in the DCEU.